 Renjiro (蓮治郎): Combining “lotus temple” and “son,” hinting at the serene spirituality associated with clouds drifting above sacred grounds.

-Makoto (誠): Meaning “truth,” symbolizing the honest and unassuming nature of clouds as they journey across the sky.
+Makoto (誠): Meaning “truth,” symbolizing clouds’ honest and unassuming nature as they journey across the sky.

 Kazuki (一樹): Translating to “harmony” or “tree,” evoking the image of clouds harmonizing with the natural world.